k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/04_LU_Enhancements_lookup-translations_flow.md

 ### Using tables for data manipulations

-Now we have seen how functions can be attached to LU tables to modify data, let's learn about the following types of tables:
+Now we have seen how functions can be attached to LU tables to modify data, let's see how we can use tables (and functions) to enrich data.
+In this section we will address the following types of tables:

 [Lookup tables](/articles/07_table_population/11_lookup_tables.md)